Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMDiskEncryptionExtension.md

 ```

 ### -Name
 Specifies the name of the Azure Resource Manager resource that represents the extension.
-The default value is AzureDiskEncryption for virtual machines that run the Windows operating system or AzureDiskEncryptionForLinux for Linux virtual machines.
+If the *Name* parameter is omitted, the installed extension will be named “AzureDiskEncryption” on Windows virtual machines and “AzureDiskEncryptionForLinux” on Linux virtual machines.

 ```yaml
 Type: System.String